SatoshiumAI/.github/values.md

-# 🌱 Satoshium Values (Phase003)
+# 🌱 Satoshium Values (Phase004)

 These values guide the development of Satoshium.

 They are not marketing statements.
 They are operating principles.

-Satoshium is being built slowly, publicly, and intentionally.
+Satoshium is being built as layered coordination infrastructure — slowly, publicly, and intentionally.
-These values exist to keep the direction clear.
+These values help ensure the direction remains stable as the platform evolves.

 ---